NAV

 units string enum

-the units of the measurement.
+The units of the measurement.
 Currently support kW and kWh.
 Must be ommitted if using deprecated field 'KW'.
 One request must use the same units for all intervals.

 value number

-the value of the telemetry measurement for this interval.
+The value of the telemetry measurement for this interval.
 A positive value represents load.
 For meters capable of export to the grid (solar net metering, for example), exported energy is represented by a negative value.
 Must be omitted if using deprecated field `kW`

 Example responses